 2. Dehydration or Hyponatremia

 Dehydration can sneak up on you.
-And once you start exercising, the harder you work and the more water you'll lose through sweat, which contains not just water, but also essential electrolytes like sodium.
+The harder you work, the more water you'll lose through sweat, which contains not just water, but also essential electrolytes like sodium.

 Losing too much water and not replacing it leads to dehydration, while an abnormally low level of sodium in your body can cause a condition called hyponatremia, which includes symptoms like nausea and vomiting, fatigue and headache.